 History, tourist information, and nearby accommodation

-Given the beauty of the area and the present popularity of Ballater as a resort, it is hard to believe that the town is little more than 2 centuries old and that before 1760 little or nothing existed.
+Given the beauty of the area and the present popularity of Ballater as a resort, it is hard to believe that the town is little more than two centuries old and that before 1760 little or nothing existed.

 In that year a woman suffering from scrofula felt guided by a dream to bathe in a bog at nearby Pannanich.
 She was miraculously cured of her disease, a fact which prompted Colonel Francis Farquharson of Monaltrie to build an inn on the spot and popularize the area as a spa town.
 Ballater soon became immensely popular as a fashionable spa, in the same way as the English spa towns of Royal Tunbridge Wells and Bath.